 In Tunisia, the Oudna field is successfully completed and comes on stream in November 2006.
 The field consists of one production well supported by a water injection well, both tied back to the Ikdam FPSO.
 The total production by year end reaches 40,000 boepd.

 The Luno discovery is made offshore Norway with proven and probable reserves of 95 million boe with further upside potential to be appraised.
 Following an appraisal programme reserves were later increased to 207 MMboe.
 The field is later renamed Edvard Grieg.

 First oil from the Alvheim field is produced in June 2008.
-The field has a gross ultimate recovery of 276 MMboe and will have a gross plateau production in excess of 90,000 boepd.
+The field has a gross ultimate recovery of over 320 MMboe and had a gross plateau production in excess of 90,000 boepd.

 A major new oil discovery is made in Russia on the Morskaya prospect located in the Caspian Sea.

 A further three discoveries are made in the Greater Alvheim area in Norway; Viper, South Kneler and Marihøne (now renamed Bøyla).

 Lundin Petroleum spins-off its UK business into a newly formed company, EnQuest.
 EnQuest acquired the UK oil and gas production, development and exploration assets and operations of both Lundin Petroleum and Petrofac Limited, a London listed company.
 Lundin Petroleum received 55 percent of the shares of EnQuest which were distributed to Lundin Petroleum shareholders.

 In Norway the Volund field, which is tied back to the Alvheim facilities, commences production at a gross rate of 10,000 bopd.
 Plateau production is expected to be 25,000 bopd gross.